pyca/cryptography/docs/random-numbers.rst

-When generating random data for use in cryptographic operations, such as an initialization vector for encryption in :class:`~cryptography.hazmat.primitives.ciphers.modes.CBC` mode, you do not want to use the standard :mod:`random` module APIs.
+When generating random data for use in cryptographic operations, such as an initialization vector for encryption in :class:`~cryptography.hazmat.primitives.ciphers.modes.CBC` mode, you do not want to use the standard :mod:`random` module APIs unless it is initialized with ``random.SystemRandom()``.
 This is because they do not provide a cryptographically secure random number generator, which can result in major security issues depending on the algorithms in use.